aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-True if the object is locked, False if the object can be modified when the sheet is protected.
+True means the object can not be modified when the sheet is protected.
+Note that this value is meaningful only if the worksheet or objects in the worksheet are protected.

 **Parameters:**
 | Parameter | Type | Description |